 For the 11 Trends in Philanthropy for 2019 report, I wrote an essay titled, “The Boundaries Are Blurring Between Philanthropy and Business.”
-We knew that trend was progressing rapidly, but the last couple years has seen the pace of blurring accelerate.
+We knew that trend was progressing rapidly, but the last couple of years have seen the pace of blurring accelerate.
 The events of 2020 have now put this trend in particularly stark relief, and raised difficult questions for the future of philanthropy.

 The creation of the Chan Zuckerberg Initiative (CZI) in late 2015 as a charitable LLC — a for-profit entity being used for nonprofit, philanthropic purposes — was a signal moment in this trend.
 Other billionaires have now followed suit, including Laurene Powell Jobs, the widow of Apple founder Steve Jobs, and John and Laura Arnold, who recently converted their family foundation to an LLC, Arnold Ventures.
 Two other well-known examples of this trend — the rise of socially responsible B Corps and increased popularity of impact investing — have also continued to spread, infusing both the consumer and investment landscapes with concerns about social responsibility while complicating further our answer to what is philanthropy and what is business.